-Can I share a little “love” confession with you all today?
-As much as I love “love” I’m not a super romantic person.
+Can I share a little confession with you guys today?
+As much as I love “love”, I’m not a super romantic person.
 I mean, I love the actions of showing love like cleaning for someone, paying for someone else’s coffee or lunch, or holding doors open.
 I don’t love the ridiculous romanticism that comes with love like over-the-top rose petals in the bathtub or choreographed marriage proposals.
 It’s the INTJ in me but I think, “What’s the point?”

 It was a bit hard for Brandon at first because the women he dated before me expected romance straight out of the movies.
 They expected to wake up to a room full of Valentine’s Day balloons or to receive three-dozen roses delivered to the office.
 I simply expect to wake up to cuddles, a cup of hot coffee, and a clean dishwasher.
 Is that really so much to ask?

 I also hate the idea of shelling out so much money for over-the-top romanticism when it’s really the little day-to-day things that I want, need, and crave.
 Seriously.
 It’s time-consuming, wasteful, and ridiculously expensive.
 I’d rather take that $300 he was going to spend on flowers and stock our savings or pay down some debt.
 At least then I’d see reward rather than fluff.

 The problem though?
 Brandon and I speak totally different love languages.
 I’m a physical touch and acts of service person (so give me the cuddles and the clean dishwasher) while he’s a words of affirmation and quality time person.
 Words of affirmation I can easily do but sometimes that pesky definition of quality time frustrates me.
 Is it “quality” time if I make nachos and we watch a Valentine’s Day-themed horror movie?
 No?
 Well, it is to me but I get it that most people don’t consider “My Bloody Valentine” a quality romantic date even though I love it and find it perfectly acceptable.